Making Derivatives Markets Safer – Implementation

 Status of implementation

-For further information, see the latest FSB progress reports on implementation of OTC derivatives market reforms (as of October 2019) and on removal of legal barriers to trade reporting (November 2018) as well as the FSB report on Review of OTC derivatives market reform: Effectiveness and broader effects of the reforms (June 2017)
+For further information, see the FSB note on implementation of OTC derivatives market reforms (November 2020) and on removal of legal barriers to trade reporting (November 2018) as well as the FSB report on Review of OTC derivatives market reform: Effectiveness and broader effects of the reforms (June 2017)